Optimal Quantum Thermometry with Coarse-grained Measurements: Conclusions

 We considered the precision limits on temperature estimation when having access to coarse-grained measurements which have at most $d$ outcomes.
 Using tools from signal processing, we derived the structure of the optimal POVM measurement.
-These abstract considerations have been applied to two physically relevant scenarios: temperature measurements of many-body systems, and non-equilibrium thermometry.
+These abstract considerations have been applied to two physically relevant scenarios: temperature measurements of many-body systems and nonequilibrium thermometry.

 For many-body systems, we considered spin lattices, both away from and at criticality, and found that the Fisher information $\mathcal{C}$ can grow extensively with the system size even when $d$ does not.
-In particular, for $d=2$ we obtain that it is in principle possible that $\mathcal{C}/\mathcal{F} \approx 2/\pi$ in the thermodynamic limit $N\rightarrow \infty $ even for systems at criticality.
-While this will decrease for realistic strategies where the POVM are smoothed out \cite{Potts_2019, Jorgensen_2020}, we expect that the extensive scaling will be preserved as long as the binary measurement can distinguish system energies that are $O(\sqrt{\var(H)})$ apart.
-A detailed characterisation of this effect by using the tools of \cite{Potts_2019, Jorgensen_2020} would be an interesting direction for future work.
+In particular, for $d=2$, we obtain that it is in principle possible that $\mathcal{C}/\mathcal{F} \approx 2/\pi$ in the thermodynamic limit $N \rightarrow \infty $ even for systems at criticality.
+While this will decrease for realistic strategies where the POVM are smoothed out (see the discussion in Sec.~\ref{sec:Gremarks} and Fig.~\ref{fig:MessyBins} specifically), we expect that the extensive scaling will be preserved as long as the binary measurement can distinguish system energies that are $O(\sqrt{\var(H)})$ apart (see the discussion on displaced boundary in Sections \ref{sec:gaussianEdist} and \ref{sec:noncrit}).

 Along the way, we also derived new results on the energy distribution of many-body systems in the regime of criticality, which might be of independent interest.
-These generic considerations were illustrated in the $2$D Ising model, whose energy distribution becomes well approximated by a Gaussian distribution except in the tails of the distribution.
+These generic considerations were illustrated on the $2$D Ising model, the energy distribution of which becomes well-approximated by a Gaussian distribution except in the tails of the distribution.
 We expect more pronounced non-Gaussian features in the energy distribution of other critical models, which we leave as interesting future research.